EgorOrachyov/SpellChecker/README.md

 * Allows only to load simple dictionaries
 * Takes nearly 11 ms to find suggestions (edits: 3, suggestions: 10)

-## How to build and run
+## How to build and run the application

 This project was created in the JetBrains IntelliJ IDEA 2017 (java 9).
-You can download the repository and open it as a simple project.
+You can download the repository and open it as a simple project or import it.
+To run console application you need to execute Application.Main class.

 ## About